Timeline of Focused Ultrasound

 A team at Nicklaus Children’s Hospital in Miami, Florida, treated the first patient in a pediatric and young adult brain tumor study.

-The Focused Ultrasound Foundation partnered with the Cancer Research Institute to futher focused ultrasound and immunotherapy combination approaches to treat cancer.
+The Focused Ultrasound Foundation partnered with the Cancer Research Institute to further focused ultrasound and immunotherapy combination approaches to treat cancer.
 The pair funded their first joint project in 2018.

 The first clinical trial combining focused ultrasound with an immunotherapy drug began for patients with metastatic breast cancer at the University of Virginia.